Healthy Spatial Planning SIG

 The development of the modern public health and urban planning professions can both be traced back to the public health act of 1848, when the British government first took responsibility for the health of its citizens.
 One of the purposes of the SIG is to help re-build the links between these professions and to support the sharing of evidence, expertise and experience to improve population health.

-We also produce a weekly horizon scanning email for the FPH covering a range of relevant topics.
+The SIG has produced a short flyer on the links between town planning and public health; we also produce a weekly horizon scanning email for the FPH covering a range of relevant topics.
 If you are interested in this update, please contact the chair (details below).
 Previous updates are available on the Learning for Public Health West Midlands

 The workplan for the SIG is currently under development and will be available on this site when it is ready.